-Intended audience: XHTML/HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), CSS coders, schema developers (DTDs, XML Schema, RelaxNG, etc.), XSLT developers, Web project managers, and anyone who wants to get a basic idea of how the Unicode Bidirectional Algorithm supports inline bidirectional content.
+Intended audience: HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), CSS coders, schema developers (DTDs, XML Schema, RelaxNG, etc.), XSLT developers, Web project managers, and anyone who wants to get a basic idea of how the Unicode Bidirectional Algorithm supports inline bidirectional content.

 What does the Unicode Bidirectional (bidi) Algorithm do, basically?

 In some older technologies, such as mainframe and iSeries systems, you may still come across text stored in visual order.
 For more information, see Visual vs. logical ordering of text.

 It is important to understand from the outset that, in all major web browsers, the order of characters in memory (logical) is not the same as the order in which they are displayed (visual).